 Each unit hides within a living room, bed, storage space, workstation and more.
 Ori is planning to add smartphone and voice control features for more convenience.
 The transforming robotic wooden furniture unit is ideal for city apartments, condos and homes with a limited space.

 With the push of a button, the Ori Studio Suite slides out the bed which is hidden inside the unit.
 There is a closet and work desk on one side, while a slide-out entertainment center is tucked on the other side.

 Ori Systems focuses to fuse modern technology into furniture design, making it able to serve different purposes.
 It is going to be a perfect solution for small space living, especially in highly populated urban spaces.
 This smartphone-controlled modular furniture unit is a great example of future of the city life.

-That means big organizations will only be able to get their hands on this steeply priced ($10,000 USD/unit) robotic furniture.
-In the first phase of production 1,200 units are going to be manufactured.
+Unfortunately, Ori is currently, available only for bulk orders in New York, San Francisco, Boston, Seattle, Chicago, Vancouver, Miami, DC, and Columbus.
+Which literally means big organizations will only be able to get their hands on this steeply priced ($10,000 USD/unit) robotic furniture.
+A total of 1,200 units are going to be manufactured in the first phase of production.